salieri11/concord-bft/Readme.md

  * /assets/* - Used to serve static content from priv/www/assets

- * /api - Used to return a list of all other APIs serviced
+ * /api and /api/ - Used to return a list of all other APIs serviced

  * /* - Used to serve content from priv/www/index.html

- * /api/ - Also loads swagger UI

 ### Using the UI